-The Arlington Public Schools prohibit bullying (including cyberbullying) and retaliation as defined above both at school and under the following circumstances:
+APS prohibits bullying (including cyberbullying) and retaliation as defined above both at school and under the following circumstances:

-- on school grounds or any property next to school grounds; - at the bus stop or on school buses or any other school vehicle; - at any school-sponsored, or school-related activities, functions or programs; - through use any school computers, internet connection or other school based technology; - at a location or during activities that are not school related, or by using a private computer or cell phone, if the bullying creates a hostile environment at school for the targeted student; infringes on the rights of the targeted student at school, or otherwise disrupts the orderly operation of the school.
+- on school grounds or any property next to school grounds; - at the bus stop or on school buses or any other school vehicle; - at any school-sponsored, or school-related activities, functions or programs;

+- through use of any school computers, internet connection or other school based technology; - at a location or during activities that are not school related, or by using a private computer or cell phone, if the bullying creates a hostile environment at school for the targeted student; infringes on the rights of the targeted student at school, or otherwise disrupts the orderly operation of the school.

-C. How to Report Bullying
+How to Report Bullying

-Students who believe they are the targets of bullying or retaliation, or who know about bullying conduct should report the conduct to: K-5 Building principals, 6-8 Grade level Administrator, 9-12 House Deans.
+Students who believe they are the targets of bullying or retaliation, or who know about bullying conduct should report the conduct to their Principal.
 Students may also report the conduct to a teacher, guidance counselor, or other school staff member, who will in turn report the incident to the Principal (or to a member of the Superintendent's staff if appropriate).
-Students may also contact a member of the Superintendent's staff directly at [add contact information].
+Any community member may fill out the reporting form linked above and on our website, which reports instances of bullying directly to the Deputy Superintendent of Teaching and Learning.
 Students are urged to report all conduct that is of actual concern to them.
-However, knowingly making a false accusation of bullying could result in discipline.